anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-add-devices-ios.md

 ---

-# iOS devices ready-for-management
+# Enroll iOS devices in Intune for Education

-Devices are ready to power on and enroll in Intune management after you:
+Devices are ready to power on and enroll in management after you:

 * Set up Intune for Education with school information — such as student records, apps, and settings for devices.
 * Enable Intune for iOS device management by setting up the Apple Push MDM certificate and Apple DEP tokens.